Senad Hadžifejzović

 Senad Hadžifejzović (born 15 May 1962) is a Bosnian journalist, news anchor and TV host.
 He is best known for founding and running Face TV.

-Hadžifejzović is one of the most popular and notable Bosnian journalists and tv hosts.
-He is a recipient of many awards and accolades, including the Sixth April Award of Sarajevo and the International League of Humanists Award.
+Hadžifejzović is one of the most popular and notable journalists and television hosts both in Bosnia and Herzegovina and in the former Yugoslavia.
+He is a recipient of many awards and accolades, including the Sixth of April Sarajevo Award and the International League of Humanists Award.

 Early life and education

+Born in Sjenica, PR Serbia, FPR Yugoslavia on 15 May 1962, Hadžifejzović is of Turkish descent; according to him, the founder of the Hadžifejzović family was an Arab who worked as an officer in the Turkish army and who married a Turkish woman.

-Born in Sjenica, SR Serbia, FPR Yugoslavia, Hadžifejzović's first text was published in a newspaper in 1974: Belgrade's Borba published a text by 12-year-old Hadžifejzović as the best journalistic work by a young author.
+Hadžifejzović's first text was published in a newspaper in 1974: Belgrade's Borba published a text by 12-year-old Hadžifejzović as the best journalistic work by a young author.
 From 1978 to 1984 he worked for Borba (Belgrade), Omladinske novine (NON Belgrade), Radio Index 202 (Belgrade), Radio Sarajevo 202 and Večernje novine (Sarajevo).
 During this period, he published more than 800 texts, articles, reports and comments in newspapers.
 He was a reporter, presenter and editor on several radio stations.
-From 1981 to 1984, he studied journalism at the Faculty of Political Sciences, University of Belgrade and the University of Sarajevo.
+From 1981 to 1984, he studied journalism at the Faculty of Political Sciences and the University of Sarajevo.
 He graduated in Sarajevo in 1984 and was the youngest graduate of the faculty.